5 Tips for Finding the Best Lights for Night Fishing

 Tip 4: Quality LED Fishing Lights Outlast Sodium and Halogen Lights for Fishing

 LED lights are more efficient in terms of lumens per watt than sodium or halogen lights, and they also require significantly less maintenance.
+For these reasons, LEDs are some of the best lights for night fishing.

 Sodium and Halogen Fishing Lights